Frequently Asked Questions

 Yes, your child can still play AAU Basketball.
 WPA Bruins AAU teams have practices during the week.
 Games and tournaments are typically on weekends (some tournaments start on Friday evenings).

-There are normally 2 teams (White & Black) per grade that are selected by ability level during the tryouts.
-There could be a 3rd team (Blue) if there are enough players.
+There are generally 2 teams (White & Black) per grade that are selected by ability level during the tryouts.
+Based on the number of players, there may be three or more teams.

 Unlike some programs, AAU DOES NOT GUARANTEE playing time for any player.
 Coaches must weigh a number of factors to determine which players will start and who will be subbed in at every game.
 Coaches generally do not keep track of individuals player’s playing time.
 If at any time you are concerned about your child’s playing time, please discuss this with the coach away from the event, never immediately after the game.
 Please keep in mind the broader goals of the program before taking issue with any player’s playing time.